top of page

 I am additionally conducting a literature review to investigate how frequently an intersectional approach that accounts for the severity (e.g., trophy hunting, subsistence hunting) and drivers (e.g., food insecurity, status) of hunting is used when enforcing penalties for wildlife crime.
 I argue that the use of this intersectional approach is critical in order to ensure that we are using an equitable and human-rights-based conservation approach.
 This is especially important in areas where local communities have been subjected to regulations that limit or even fully eliminate their access to the natural resources on the lands that were stolen from them through the creation of protected areas.

 I also have a strong interest in conducting research related to social and environmental justice and diversity, equity, and inclusion.
 I have published a paper on a study where collaborators and I investigated how noise pollution is inequitably distributed across urban areas due to the discriminatory and racist practice of redlining.
 Through these findings, we highlight the inequitable and negative impacts noise pollution is having on both people and biodiversity in urban spaces.
 I am also working on a project with collaborators to examine pay inequity among faculty working at US academic institutions on topics related to wildlife and ecology.
-I am additionally working with collaborators to conduct an investigation on the senses of belonging and safety felt, or not felt, by LGBTQIA+ individuals working in the field of conservation.
-I am also working with collaborators to investigate the perceptions of students (undergraduate and graduate), staff, and faculty in the wildlife field in relation to DEISJ initiatives implemented at their colleges and universities.
+I have additionally worked with collaborators to conduct an investigation on the senses of belonging and safety felt, or not felt, by LGBTQIA+ individuals working in the field of conservation (paper accepted and to be published in December 2024).
+I am also working with collaborators to investigate the perceptions of students (undergraduate and graduate), staff, and faculty in the wildlife field in relation to DEISJ initiatives implemented at their colleges and universities (paper in prep).
 I am also further developing my own framework for conducting applied conservation by learning more about the application of a decolonized, anti-oppressive, intersectional, and feminist perspective when partnering with communities in the areas I am working.

 Publications